ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Arrays and Pointers.md

 Here, `c` is a scalar variable that can store only a single value.
 However, you are already familiar with arrays that can hold multiple values of the same data type in a contiguously allocated memory block.
 So, you might wonder, can we have pointers to arrays too?
 Indeed, we can.

 Let us start with an example code and look at its output.
-We would discuss its behavior subsequently.
+We will discuss its behavior subsequently.

     char vowels[] = {'A', 'E', 'I', 'O', 'U'};
     char *pvowels = &vowels;